dzisman99/myrepo/Project-2.md

 regional variants and Mega Evolutions.
 Pokemon are differentiated from one another not only on appearances, but by a plethora of both categorical and numerical variables.
-Categorical variables include weight, height, and typing, which includes both a primary and - for some
-- a secondary typing, with 18 different types of Pokemon to choose from.
+Categorical variables include weight, height, and typing, which includes both a primary and, for some, a secondary typing, with 18 different types of Pokemon to choose from.
 Pokemon are not only different combinations of types and sizes, but also have specific base statistics that determine their fighting abilities in comparison to one another.